 You should also possess strong communication skills.
 Over the course of your studies, you should develop the ability to express arguments and ideas clearly in writing, with attention to detail.
 Whilst many barristers appear in court only rarely, you should be confident at speaking in public.
-You should also be able to communicate effectively with a wide variety of people from judges to members of the public.
+You should also be able to communicate effectively with a wide variety of people - from judges to members of the public.
+The Bar is looking for trustworthy, independentminded and flexible problem solvers who are always open to new challenges, ready to adapt to changing circumstances and who will maintain high standards of ethics and integrity.

-The Bar is looking for trustworthy, independent-minded and flexible problem solvers who are always open to new challenges, ready to adapt to changing circumstances and who will maintain high standards of ethics and integrity.
-The Bar Council and the Inns of Court are committed to widening access, and to creating a diverse and inclusive profession.
-The Bar Council runs a number of initiatives, such as the Bar Placement Week, a work experience opportunity aimed at Year 12 and 13 students who meet social mobility criteria.
-There is also an e-mentoring platform, designed for Year 12, 13 and undergraduate students from non-traditional backgrounds who are interested in pursuing a career at the Bar.
+The Bar Council and the Inns of Court are

+committed to widening access, and to creating a diverse and inclusive profession.

+The Bar Council runs a number of initiatives, such as the Bar Placement Week, a work experience opportunity aimed at Year 12 and 13 students and the e-mentoring platform, designed for Year 12, 13 and undergraduate students.
 For more information on these, visit www.barcouncil.org.uk/careers.